Jackv-makes/Bambu_mods/README.md

 1x Terminal block (Used to provide 24V power to whatever device you want, in my case I use it for my Bento Box)

 # Shell
 I'm not a 3D modeler by any means, so I made a super basic shell for the board.
 You are more than welcome to design your own and share it if you want.
+There is a hole for mounting it with a M2 screws onto the back of the printer, but you can also used command strips or something else as well.

 ## Please note that a shell needs to be used because you will short the board and likely damage your printer if you use it without one. ##